DevOps-Group4-2025/Group-4-DevOps/use-cases/Population-Breakdowns.md

 **Level**
 Primary task.

 **Preconditions**
-- Database contains up-to-date population data for all countries and cities, categorized by continent.
+- The database contains up-to-date population data for all countries and cities, categorized by continent.
 - Data on urban and non-urban populations is available.

 **Success End Condition**
 A report is available showing, for each continent:
 - Total population
 - Population in cities (+%)
 - Population not in cities (+%)

 **Failed End Condition**
 Report cannot be generated or contains incomplete data.

 **Primary Actor**
-Demographic Analyst.
+Data Analyst.

 **Trigger**
 A request is made for a population breakdown by continent.

 ### MAIN SUCCESS SCENARIO
-1. Analyst requests population breakdown by continent.
+1. The analyst requests a population breakdown by continent.
-2. System retrieves total population for each continent.
+2. The system retrieves total population for each continent.
-3. System retrieves population in cities for each continent.
+3. The system retrieves population in cities for each continent.
-4. System calculates percentages for in-city and not-in-city populations.
+4. The system calculates percentages for in-city and not-in-city populations.
-5. System compiles and presents the data in a structured report.
+5. The system compiles and presents the data in a structured report.

 ### EXTENSIONS
 - **2a.** Missing data → system notifies analyst and requests update.
 - **5a.** Analyst may choose report output format (PDF, CSV, or dashboard).
+- **5b.** *Interactive front end*: The analyst uses a graphical dashboard or web interface to select “Continent” as the report level, and optionally filter specific continents before generating the report.

 ### SUB-VARIATIONS
 - Report may include historical trends by year.
 - Continent selection may be filtered.

 ### SCHEDULE
 **DUE DATE:** Release 1.0 for Group 4 Use Case 23

 ---